3 Easy As Pie Recipes For DIY Natural Baby Powder

 DIY Baby Powder Recipe

-- 1 Tsp Chamomile or Calendula.
-To make powder, take the flowers of the herb and place it in a blender or mortar.
+1 Tsp Chamomile or Calendula.
+To make powder, take the flowers of the herb and place them in a blender or mortar.
 Combine until powdered.

 Blend the dry ingredients in a glass bowl.
 Pour into a glass jar or cardboard shaker.
 Shake onto the skin when needed.